 - Look at your notification settings in the Wearable app.
 Choose Watch Settings > Notifications and verify that notifications are on.
 Then, scroll down to the apps and make sure you toggle on the Clock app.

-- Tap See all notification settings and toggle on Show while using phone, Show with details, and Turn on screen.
+- Tap See all notification settings and toggle on Show while using the phone, Show with details, and Turn on the screen.

 - Update your watch’s firmware and the Galaxy Wearable app.